 Most of the major cities have airports.
 Split or Zadar are probably the most centrally located, although you could manage from any of the major airports.
 Most areas are accessible by bus or train.
 Another option, especially if you will rent a car, is to fly into Italy, Slovenia, or even Germany.
 I flew into Munich and drove down.
 There is plenty of climbing and scenery on the way, and it's only a little over 5 hours to the boarder.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Croatia:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Croatia: